Table of Contents

 2. Finalize the document at the early stages of the project

 SOW is a document that finds usage throughout the project execution phase.
-Be it furniture layouts, light fixtures, or any other design element, preparing the document early would bring about greater clarity and allow the team to explore probable meaningful additions that would enhance the result they achieve.
+Be it furniture schedules, light fixtures, or any other design element, preparing the document early allows for better final decisions.
+Itโs a good idea to get this signed off before you spend any money.

 3. Take the help of an expert

-You specialize in interior design work, but that doesn’t mean that you will also have expertise in the documentation part of it.
+You specialize in interior design work, but that doesnโt mean that you will also have expertise in the documentation part of it.
 So it is always wise to take the help of an expert, especially for the critical aspects of the project.
-It may require you to hire a technical writer with expertise in SOW to help you express your requirements and expectations with greater elan.
+It is a likely need that you will have to hire a technical writer with expertise in SOW to help you express your requirements and expectations with greater elan.

 With Foyr Community, we are making it easier for you to meet interior design experts and take their help whenever necessary.
 It is a community where interior designers and clients meet to discuss ideas and suggestions for improved SOW preparation.
 You can join it for free and be a part of a community that thrives on helping each other.